Starting a WordPress freelancing career is not the easiest of endeavors, but once you find its rhythm it will pay many perks in exchange.

 6. Consider your financial and emotional state

-To avoid such situations and minimize their risk on your work, take some actions beforehand.
+To avoid such situations and minimize their risk to your work, take some actions beforehand.

 Ask for upfront payment.
 It happens quite a lot when you discuss all the details of the project and all of a sudden clients revoke their offers.
 Upfront payment will save you against those setbacks.